What is Autoimmune Disease?

 Autoimmune conditions occur when your immune system begins to attack healthy cells in your body.
 Your body is always fighting invaders, whether it’s battling infections, allergens from food or the environment, or a response to high stress levels.
 In the case of autoimmune diseases, your immune system army redirects its attack against you and your joints, skin, organs and brain.

-Genetics play a large role in the development of autoimmune conditions, but symptoms can often times be triggered by environmental or dietary irritants that we can modify and control.
-A lot is still unknown in this field, but whether these genes for autoimmunity get turned on is actually influenced by a host of other factors, such as underlying infections, chronic inflammation tied to food sensitivities and even our stress levels.
+Genetics play a role in the development of autoimmune conditions, but these genes have to be “turned on” in order to manifest autoimmune conditions.
+Whether or not these genes for autoimmunity get turned on is influenced by a host of other factors that challenge your immune system’s integrity, such as underlying infections, chronic inflammation tied to food sensitivities, compromised gut health and even our stress levels.

 How Can We Treat Them?